 The government needs to regulate AI industries to protect society from misuse.
 Laws, ethics and policy need to be developed and implemented appropriately to monitor the use of AI in society.
 As it is a new and constantly evolving technology, there are few laws in place regulating its use and development.
 Transparency in the development process will be key when evaluating decisions made by AI machines.

 The issue of privacy is increasingly important, given how widespread voice and face recognition features are in smartphones.
 Machines often store information from past events to help inform future experience.
 With such large amounts of data being stored, the potential for hacking is also very serious.
 Hackers could take over control of robots and machines to exploit personal or business information maliciously.
 Governments can, therefore, play a major role in the development of AI.
 Currently, a three-year research project is underway to evaluate the legal and policy implications of AI in New Zealand.
 The recommendations will help shape future laws, best practices and policies on the subject.

 At Biz Latin Hub, we offer a range of back-office services to support foreign entrepreneurs to make their mark in New Zealand.
 The country is a prime destination for further AI investment and wealth of opportunities exist.
 If you’re ready to get started in the country, but don’t know the best business structure or require legal or due diligence support, you can depend on our time-served New Zealand business experts, who are based in the country.
 We can also provide supporting filing applications for the right type of intellectual property protection.

-To get started, email us on [email protected] for personalised support.
+To get started, contact us for personalised support.